-The Queens DA’s Office – the pipeline to the Queens judiciary – sees nothing shady about hiring their judges’ little gene copies.
-Indeed, says their spokesperson, it would be wrong to reject applicants just because of who their parents are!
+The Queens DA’s Office – the pipeline to the Queens judiciary – sees nothing eyebrow-raising about hiring their judges’ little gene copies.
+Indeed, says their spokesperson, it would be very wrong to reject applicants just because of who their parents are.

 Then there’s Queens Judge Hollie, who’s set a record for being reversed four times over the last 15 months.

-How in the world did he manage to provoke the Appellate Rubber-Stamps into one reversal, let alone four?
-By trying to run trials without the pesky interference of lawyers.
+How in the world did he manage to provoke the Appellate Affirmance Machine into reversing one conviction, let alone four?

-Does the prosecutor need help shoring up his witness’s credibility?
-No worries, Judge Hollie will take over the direct and cross-examination.
-In one case, he interjected himself into the questioning over 50 times, asking over 400 questions.
+Did the prosecutor need help shoring up his witness’s credibility?
+No worries, Judge Hollie would take over the direct and cross-examination.
+In one case, he injected himself into the questioning over 50 times, asking over 400 questions.

-Is defense counsel being a little too efficient about impeaching the witness with her inconsistent testimony?
+Is defense counsel being a little too efficient about impeaching a witness with her inconsistent testimony?
 Judge Hollie will instruct the jury that, in his opinion, she’s telling the truth.

 Is the prosecutor not eliciting enough testimony damaging to the defense?
 Judge Hollie to the rescue!